WallarooLabs/wally/book/go/getting-started/docker-setup.md

 * **Metrics UI**: receives and displays metrics for running Wallaroo applications.

-* **Wallaroo Source Code**: full Wallaroo source code is provided, including Python example applications.
+* **Wallaroo Source Code**: full Wallaroo source code is provided, including Go example applications.

 ## Additional Windows Setup

 There are a few extra recommended steps that Windows users should make before continuing on to starting the Wallaroo Docker image.
-These steps are needed in order to persist the Wallaroo source code and Python virtual environment using [virtualenv](https://virtualenv.pypa.io/en/stable/) onto your local machine from within the Wallaroo Docker container.
-This will allow code changes and installed Python modules to persist beyond the lifecycle of a Docker container.
+These steps are needed in order to persist the Wallaroo source code onto your local machine from within the Wallaroo Docker container.
+This will allow code changes to persist beyond the lifecycle of a Docker container.

 These steps are optional, but will require the removal of the `-v` options when starting the Wallaroo Docker image if you choose to opt out.